 3. Suppressed Immune System

 Immune systems fight pathogenic organisms to help keep animals healthy.
 When an immune system is compromised, normally non-invasive organisms can become invasive (pathogenic) and cause all sorts of problems.
 Recurring ear infections, gooey, stinky ears are manifestations of a struggling immune system and possibly a yeast overgrowth.
 Sometimes yeast overgrowths can be started by excessive use of antibiotics.
 Antibiotics can compromise an immune system and the digestive tract by killing off good, as well as bad, bacteria.
+Steroids turn the immune system off completely.
 This can leave an environment where yeast can flourish.
-Direct fed microbials, prebiotics and enzymes can help support a pet's immune system and digestive system.
+Direct fed microbials/probiotics, prebiotics and enzymes can help support a pet's immune system and digestive system.

 4. Paw Licking

 Chronic paw licking is often related to the same issues discussed in #3.
-Yeast populations flourish, due to a compromised immune system and become systemic, traveling to other parts of your dog's body.
-Incessant paw licking, the kind that makes your dog's paws pink, hairless and stinky is a sign your dog is miserable.
+Yeast populations flourish, due to a compromised immune system and become systemic, traveling to other parts of your pet's body.
+Incessant paw licking, the kind that makes your pet's paws pink, hairless and stinky is a sign your dog or cat is miserable.
 A diet high in carbohydrates can also contribute to the yeast population explosion.
 Feeding a meat based food along with a whole food supplement can help support his digestive tract and proper immune system function.
 The immune system fights yeast overgrowth.

 5. Foul Odor

-Stinky skin, the kind that returns soon after a bath, the stench that comes from inside your dog, is not normal.
-If you walk into your home and smell stinky dog or if you hesitate to pet your dog because of the stink, your dog can benefit from a nutritional supplement.
-This stinky skin, that stale frito corn chip smell can be another manifestation of a suppressed immune system, as addressed in #3 and #4 above.
-Feeding your dog a meaty dog food or meaty homemade diet and adding a nutritional supplement to his daily regimen can help support the immune system.
+Stinky skin, the kind that returns soon after a bath, the stench that comes from inside, is not normal.
+If you walk into your home and smell stinky dog or if you hesitate to pet your dog or cat because of the stink, your pet can benefit from the added nutrients in Dinovite.
+This stinky skin, that stale corn chip smell can be another manifestation of a suppressed immune system, as addressed in #3 and #4 above.
+Feeding your pet a meaty food or meaty homemade diet and adding a nutritional supplement to his daily regimen can help support the immune system.
 A properly functioning immune system can get him smelling fresh again.

 6. Excessive Shedding

 Excessive shedding is not normal.
-Dogs and cats should shed larger amounts twice a year, not all year around.
-If your dog or cat is shedding buckets of fur every day, leaving tons of hair on your carpeting, floors, furniture, this can be a sign he is suffering from a nutritional deficiency.
+Dogs and cats should shed twice a year, not all year around.
+If your pet is shedding buckets of fur every day, leaving tons of hair on your carpeting, floors, furniture, and clothing, there's something wrong.
 A nutritional supplement can help supply missing nutrients to your pet's diet.
-Remember that your dog's and cat's skin is his largest organ.
-And, when he is lacking specific, required nutrients, he can shed fistfuls of fluff constantly.
+Remember that your pet's skin is his largest organ and has very specific nutritional requirements.

 Lethargy is a general loss of energy and a good indication that your buddy is not getting the nutrition he needs or is not absorbing the nutrients he is getting.
-Malabsorption is often the result of your pet's digestive system not functioning properly or feeding the wrong food items.
-Supplying prebiotics and direct fed microbials can help support proper digestion to break down food quickly.
+Malabsorption is often the result of your pet's digestive system not functioning properly or it's simply not getting the right foods.
+Supplying prebiotics and direct fed probiotics can help support proper digestion to break down food quickly.
 Read the ingredient list on your pet's food.
-Do you find a large number of grains listed?
+Do you find a large number of carbs and starches listed?
 This is likely a huge contributing factor to malabsorption.
 Switching to a meaty food and adding a nutritional supplement can fill in the gaps that may be in your pet's current diet.